ZeroQ-bit/MovieLeaks/README.md

 ## Legal Notice

-This addon is a catalog aggregator that displays publicly available information from Reddit.
+This addon is a catalog aggregator that displays publicly available information from rlsbb.to.
 It does not host, link to, or provide any copyrighted content or streams.
 Users are responsible for complying with their local laws regarding content access.

 The addon:
 - ✅ Displays metadata (titles, descriptions, posters) from public sources
-- ✅ Links to Reddit posts and IMDb pages
+- ✅ Links to release info pages and IMDb
 - ❌ Does NOT provide streams or downloads
 - ❌ Does NOT host any copyrighted content